 It has been suggested that stomatitis also develops due to plaque and subsequent bacteria buildup.
 Bacteria, however, can only play a secondary role in the pathogenesis of the condition.
 Plaque biofilm is associated with poor oral hygiene.
 When the bacteria enter the gingival sulcus (small pocket between the gums), they cause inflammation and infection.

 Cats suffering from stomatitis are presented with a history of drooling, pawing at the face, bad breath (halitosis), pain upon eating, food dropping, blood-tinged saliva, weight loss, and anorexia.
 A significant sign is that the animals prefer soft food even if rigid food used to be their favorite treat.
 They become less active and can be aggressive if the owner tries to touch their face.

-Veterinarians usually perform a complete blood count, biochemical evaluation of the blood and urinalysis to identify the root of the problem.
-Most common findings are elevated white blood cell count, neutrophilia with a mild-left shift, monocytosis, mild lymphopenia, and eosinophilia.
+Veterinarians usually perform a complete blood count, biochemical evaluation of the blood, and urinalysis to identify the root of the problem.
+The most common findings are elevated white blood cell count, neutrophilia with a mild-left shift, monocytosis, mild lymphopenia, and eosinophilia.

 The aim of the treatment protocol is to decrease the inflammatory response to the dental plaque inside the mouth.
 This can be achieved with brushing, topical application of antimicrobials, systemic antibiotic and anti-inflammatory therapy, laser treatment, dental scaling, and tooth removal.

 Brushing the teeth of cats with stomatitis is often too difficult for owners because the animals are reacting quite painfully.
 In most cases, the animal will benefit from teeth scaling done by a professional under general anesthesia.
 After the cleaning, the gums and the teeth are washed with Chlorhexidine.